The Wonder

 The Making-Do List

 A variety of not nice notions are given on the next six pages.
-A nice-notion alternative follows each in parentheses.
+A alternative nice-notion follows each in parentheses.

 24